mvolkmann/blog/src/swift-ui.md

   - informs users that an activity is running in the background
   - can indicate how much longer it will run using a progress bar
   - "activity indicators" are for indeterminant activities
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with `ProgressView`.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/controls/refresh-content-controls/",